 - A. Proposals that would result in the loss of all or part of the following existing allotment spaces will not be supported: - i.
 Widbury Hill allotments (also known as Warehouse Field) - ii.
-King George Road allotments (also known as Crosspath Field) - B. The provision of new community growing spaces of a size appropriate to residential developments and which would have an attractive screening function will be supported where appropriate service access is provided.
+King George Road allotments (also known as Crosspath Field) - B. The provision of new community growing spaces of a size appropriate to developments and where these can be used to create attractive screening for, for example, car parking areas, roads and commercial servicing areas, will be encouraged, in particular within Ware.
+Access for vehicles to enable deliveries to the allotment / growing space is essential.